 1) Why is limbo popular?

-ANSWER: It can be a very fun and incredibly popular party game for all ages and genders (which requires no real dance skills as such) suitable for any event- whether it’s a tropical or beach-themed one or not.
+ANSWER: Any prospective booker should ask this most obvious of limbo dancer hire FAQs to make their event a success.
+Indisputably, limbo dancing can be a very fun and incredibly popular party game for all ages and genders.
+It requires no real dance skills as such and is suitable for any event, whether it’s a Caribbean, tropical or beach-themed event or not.
 Our professional limbo dancers heighten the fun by demonstrating how to do it properly and showing the audience how to go really low, before leading and supervising people safely doing it themselves and making a bit of a competition out of it for which prizes can be awarded!

 2) What are the rules of limbo?

 ANSWER: All contestants must go under the bar- without dislodging it- with their backs facing toward the floor- leading with their knees and finishing with the tops of their heads- and with only their feet allowed to touch the ground.
-Whoever knocks the bar off or falls over is eliminated.
+Whoever judges eliminates the contestant who knocks the bar off or falls over.

 3) What is the world record for limbo?

 ANSWER: The Trinidad-born Shemika Charles is a two-time Guinness World Record holder for limbo dancing.
-Last year she set the record for limboing the longest distance — a little more than 10 feet — under 12 inches and has gone as low as 8.5 inches.
-We have limbo dancers who go very low- if not quite that low- but limbo as a performance is best done by people who are entertaining- and should not be judged as purely an athletic exercise!
+This is because she set the record 3 years ago for limboing the longest distance.
+This was a little more than 10 feet, but under only 12 inches and she has gone as low as 8.5 inches in the past.
+We have limbo dancers who go very low- if not quite that low- but any limbo performance is best done by people who entertain well.
+We should not judge limbo dancing as purely an athletic exercise!

-ANSWER: A limbo stick that is at least 5 feet long and upright poles that can support it at the various heights required.
-A professional limbo dancer will provide all these and any other props they like to use for their act.
+ANSWER: Firstly, you will need a limbo stick that is at least 5 feet long.
+Secondly, you will need upright poles that can support it at the various heights you require.
+Because you need these, a professional limbo dancer will provide both of them and any other props they like to use for their act.